AhmedZakaria1/apitest/README.md

 5. From the directory where you cloned,cd to project root folder  (cd apitest)

-6. In windows/linux , assuming you have gradle and java installed , run below command to compile, resolve dependencies and running the JUnit test.
-Note: The test needs to be run in public network as proxy could be set in private/VPN networks and test would fail.
+6. In windows/linux , assuming you have gradle and java installed , run below command to compile, resolve dependencies and execute the JUnit test.
+Note: The test needs to be run in public network as proxy could be set in private/VPN networks and test would fail as the code doesn't currently support proxy settings.

 Command : gradle test --tests APITest